Pickin’ Blackberries and Makin’ Jam

 The Himalayan Blackberry (Rubus laciniatus) is an invasive intruder that can be found by the side of the roads nearly everywhere there is still green space.
 There are brambles of the arm-stabbing, leg-slicing, nasty ass blackberries all around my community garden, but I’m fairly cautious about what I get from there given the transient nature of the neighbourhood (I’m putting it lightly – there is quite a bit of prostitution and drug use at night).
 I’d much prefer to get out in the woods somewhere as I did today and for my efforts I went home with a pail and a half.
 Plus I had a great walk, very much enjoying the first rainy weekend we have had in about 5 weeks, even if I did have to pick around the local wildlife.

 Once home, the blackberries were so ripe that really, the only way to keep a large amount is to preserve them.
-I call this Stupendously Simple Wild Blackberry Jam because it only has 3 ingredients.
-The whole experince was very entertaining so even though it took a whole day, it was a day well spent.
+I call it Stupendously Simple Wild Blackberry Jam because it only has 3 ingredients.
+The whole experience was very entertaining so even though it took a whole day, it was a day well spent.